-Home is a place to create memories, relax and somewhere to be happy to spend time.
-At Pash, we believe that everyone should be able to enjoy a home that they are proud of and love.
-But when it comes to decorating your interior, it can be difficult to understand what to do.
-Hiring a professional interior designer to do the hard work is a luxury, and if you can’t afford one, our answer is to think like one.
+Home is a place to create memories, relax, and happily spend quality time on your own or with your loved ones.
+At Pash Classics, everyone should be able to enjoy a home that they are proud of and love.
+But when decorating your interior, it can take time to understand what to do.

 What Do You Need From Your Home?

-Keep in mind that your aim should always be to design a home that is suitable for who is living there.
-This is an important time to reflect and understand what are your needs and goals that you want to achieve because your home is more than just an aesthetic.
+Keep in mind that your aim should always be to design a home that is completely suitable for who is living there.
+Therefore, this is an important time to reflect and understand what are your needs and goals that you want to achieve because your home is more than just an aesthetic!

-There are two groups you can place yourself within.
-Some people find that their surroundings demand their attention, so when it comes to bold colours being used in their home they feel overwhelmed and exhausted.
-Others will find a muted colour scheme uneasy and understimulating, because they love being surrounded by bold colours.
+With that being said, there are two groups you can place yourself within.
+Some people find that their surroundings demand their attention, so when it comes to bold colours being used in their homes, they feel overwhelmed and exhausted.
+Others will find a muted colour scheme uneasy and understimulating because they love being surrounded by bold colours.

-You want your home to make you feel at ease both physically and mentally, so understanding your reaction to colour can be a great way to help you decide the right colour scheme for you.
+You want your home to make you feel at ease physically, emotionally, mentally, and spiritually, so understanding your reactions to different colours can be a great way to help you decide the right colour scheme for you.
 For some extra help and great tips in terms of interior design colour schemes, you can read our article on How To Create A Complementary Colour Scheme In Interior Design or take a look at our famous Pinterest Board on Interior Colour Palettes.

 Match Your Home To Your Personality

 Are you sociable and outgoing?
 Do you love being the host and having people come and visit your home?
 If so, you will want to create social spaces, large open plan rooms that complement your lifestyle, as this gives you more space when you have friends or family over.
-You will want to consider investing in a large dining table, extra seating and a large sofa so you can relax knowing that your guests have plenty of room to relax and socialise in your sweet abode.
+You will want to consider investing in a large dining table, extra seating, and a large sofa so you can relax, knowing that your guests have plenty of room to relax and socialise in your sweet abode.

 Are you more reserved?
-Do you love having a quiet night in with a great film or book?
-If so, don’t feel that you need to waste your space on a large dining table and extra seating just because other people do so.
-Decorate your home for how you like to spend time in it.
+Do you love having a quiet night indoors, with a great film or a book?
+If so, don’t feel you need to waste your space on a large dining table and extra seating just because other people do.
+Instead, decorate your home for how you like to spend time in it.

 Does clutter distress or annoy you?
-If so, make sure to invest in plenty of closed storage solutions to help minimise visual clutter around your home.
+If so, invest in plenty of closed storage solutions to help minimise visual clutter around your home.

 Do you suffer from stress or anxiety?
-If so, optimise your home to promote rest and relaxation.
-You can do so by decorating specific areas that make it easy to relax and unwind, whether that is a cosy reading corner, or your sofa facing a fireplace instead of the TV.
+Then you can optimise your home to promote rest and relaxation.
+You can do so by decorating specific areas that make it easy to relax and unwind, whether that’s a cosy reading corner or your sofa facing a fireplace instead of the TV.
 After all, did you know that Your Home Interior Design Can Be Impacting Your Well-Being?
 And that can be both positive and negative!

-Reflecting on your own personality can be really helpful when it comes to designing the right home for you.
-If you have family members, partners or friends living with you, you may want to consider their needs as well, because they might not be the same as yours.
+Reflecting on your personality can be really helpful in designing the right home for you.
+If you have family members, partners, or friends living with you, consider their wants and needs as well, as they might not be the same as yours.

 Questions To Ask Yourself Before Designing Your Interior